-The Fake Electors Scheme, Explained
+The fake electors scheme, explained

 Once the false pro-Trump slates had been created, Trump and his allies turned to the second part of the plan: strong-arming Pence into considering them during the joint session of Congress on Jan.
 6. The point was to persuade Pence to say that the election was somehow flawed or in doubt.

 “We would just be sending in ‘fake’ electoral votes to Pence so that ‘someone’ in Congress can make an objection when they start counting votes, and start arguing that the ‘fake’ votes should be counted,” Jack Wilenchik, a pro-Trump lawyer based in Arizona, wrote in an email to his colleagues.
-Any number of outcomes could have worked in Trump’s favor.

-Most simply, Trump and his allies sought to convince Pence to count the pro-Trump slates, reject those saying Biden had won and thus unilaterally keep the former president in office.

-Alternatively, the Trump team hoped that Pence might declare the election to be irreparably defective and, under the Electoral Count Act of 1887, let state delegations in the House of Representatives decide the election themselves, a process that would also have given Trump his victory.

 In Georgia, the Fulton County district attorney, Fani T. Willis, has notified 16 people who identified themselves as the state’s pro-Trump electors that they are targets in an ongoing criminal investigation into efforts to overturn the election results in Georgia.